anthonyshort/grunt-component-build/README.md

 }
 ```

 By default `stylePlugins` use [Autoprefixer](https://github.com/ai/autoprefixer) to add vendor prefixes to CSS rules.
-You can define the browser support using the option `browser`.
+You can specify the browsers you want to target in your project using the option `browsers`.

 Make sure the plugin supports the latest [builder2.js](https://github.com/component/builder2.js) API.